 One unusual and interesting point: Korea-Chinese cuisine is mainly served through home delivery service instead of having them at a physical restaurant.

-(So you can watch your Korean drama at home while slurping on the jjajangmyeon.
-Anyone watching Goblins now?)
+So you can watch your Korean drama at home while slurping on the jjajangmyeon.

 O.BBa Jjajang’s menu is somewhat similar to Chinese restaurants, with sides dishes such as chicken and pork served with a bowl of staple food (rice/noodles).

-Their signature dish is the Jajangmyeon ($10 Lunch/ $12 Dinner), served with fermented black soybean paste in homemade noodles, diced pork, onions and shredded cucumber.
+Their signature dish is the Jajangmyeon ($13, $14 with eagg), served with fermented black soybean paste in homemade noodles, diced pork, onions and shredded cucumber.